Finesville, New Jersey

-Finesville is an unincorporated community and census-designated place (CDP) located within Pohatcong Township in Warren County, New Jersey, United States, that was defined as part of the 2010 United States Census.
+Finesville is an unincorporated community and census-designated place (CDP) located within Pohatcong Township in Warren County, in the U.S. state of New Jersey.
+The CDP was defined as part of the 2010 United States census.
 As of the 2010 Census, the CDP's population was 175.

 History

 The community is located along the Musconetcong River between Pohatcong Mountain and Musconetcong Mountain, about a mile east of the Delaware River in a section of the Musconetcong Valley called the Musconetcong Gorge.
 The settlement was named for Philip and John Fein (often misspelled Fine by locals) who settled in the area from Germany.
 They built a dam and ran an oil mill, gristmill, sawmill, hotel and a store.

 The area was first built up as a permanent settlement due to the construction of Chelsea Forge, built in 1751, a charcoal-iron forge on the Musconetcong.
 The forge helped to provide the Continental Army with weapons to defend Valley Forge.
 The Shank Brothers ran a ferry across the Delaware River from the point where the Musconetcong empties into it prior to 1800.
 The Fein gristmill burned and was later rebuilt as the Riegel Paper Corporation's paper mill and became the Taylor Stiles and Company knife factory.

+The first Finesville Dam on the Musconetcong River was built around 1751 for an iron forge.
+The last one was a concrete dam built in 1952.
+This obsolete dam was removed in 2011 to restore migratory fish spawning and improve the river habitat.

 Historic district

 The Finesville–Seigletown Historic District is a 195 acre historic district encompassing the community along County Route 627 (Riegelsville-Warren Glen Road); Mountain, Musconetcong, Mount Joy and Bellis roads, and extending into Holland Township, Hunterdon County.
 It was added to the National Register of Historic Places on November 10, 2010, for its significance in architecture, industry, engineering, and exploration/settlement.
 The district includes 97 contributing buildings, 6 contributing structures, and 5 contributing sites.

-The district includes the Seigle Homestead, listed individually on the NRHP in 1977 and located in the Seigletown section of community.
+The district includes the Seigle Homestead, listed individually on the NRHP in 1977, and located in the Seigletown section of the community.
 There are over twenty early stone houses in the community.
 Many architectural styles are represented, including Colonial Revival, Gothic Revival, Victorian, and Queen Anne.